izumrudik/compile/README.md

 - [ ] write tests
 - [ ] make CTR !include
 - [ ] while  statement
-- [ ] struct top (offset/reset aproach)
+- [ ] struct top (offset/reset approach)
 - [ ] make operations for structs
 - [ ] introduce custom operator functions for structs
 ## assembly conventions
 ---
 everything is pushed on the data stack, and operations are performed from there

-parameters for functions are passed via datastack in reversed order. function returns single value
+parameters for functions are passed via data stack in reversed order. function returns single value

 functions are called via ret_stack

 variables(WIP) are pushing values to the ret_stack

-variable(WIP) lookup is just copying values from ret_stack to datastack
+variable(WIP) lookup is just copying values from ret_stack to data stack

 variables(WIP) are removed at the end of the corresponding functions
 ## type checker